athoye-fardeen/athoye-fardeen.github.io/_pages/projects/critical-infrastructure.md

 ---
-title: "Fire Station Accessibility to Hospitals in Urban Area"
+title: "Fire Station Accessibility to Hospitals in Dhaka"
 collection: projects
 permalink: /projects/critical-infrastructure/
 ---

-## GIS-based Network Analysis of Fire Station Accessibility to Hospitals in Dhaka

 ### Overview
-This project evaluates the efficiency of fire emergency response in Dhaka City Corporation using GIS-based network analysis.
-The study focuses on service area delineation, shortest route identification, and response time assessment between fire stations and hospitals.
+This project evaluates the efficiency of fire emergency response in Dhaka using GIS-based network analysis.
+The study focuses on service area delineation, the shortest route identification, and response time assessment between fire stations and hospitals.

 ### Research Questions